owenlongbo/solo-ci/README.md

 [中文版](README-CN.md)

-A lieghtweight golang CI/CD tools, you only need write a simple config, it will clone, build, test, deploy
+A lightweight golang CI/CD tools, you only need write a simple config, it will clone, build, test, deploy

 ```json
 {